-You will require this licence if you intend to operate a radiocommunications apparatus.
-This licence is required for both receiving and the transmission of data.
+You will need this licence if you intend to operate a radiocommunications apparatus which receives and / or transmits data.

 You can apply for an apparatus licence in each of the following categories of transmitter licences:

 - amateur and overseas amateur